oblac/jodd-site/doc/proxetta/3+advices.md

 classes.
 This can be solved by using some external class that will hold this static attribute.

-Using inner classes as advices is not supported.
+Using inner classes in advices is not supported.
 {: .attn}

+We just didn't want to complicate your world :)

 <js>docnav('proxetta')</js>